PeaceJM/Data-Cleaning-and-Exploration-in-R/README.md

 # Data-Cleaning-and-Exploration-in-R
 This is a R markdown of important data cleaning code for future projects.
-Refer to the pdf toview this markdown
+Refer to the pdf to view this markdown